Bloodbat/RackInstallerScripts/README.md

 - Run

   ```
-  chmod +x <scriptname>.sh
+  chmod +x install_rack_free.sh
   ```

-  Where \<scriptname\> is your selected script.

-## The default version of VCV Rack Free installed by the scripts is too old / too new!
+## The default version of VCV Rack Free installed by the script is too old / too new!

 The default version is selected using the wisdom of the community in the forum and our personal experience.

-Versions passing both tests will be the default whenever the scripts are updated.
+Versions passing both tests will be the default whenever the script is updated.

 That said... if you want a different version, just pass it using the "-v" parameter sans the quotes.

-For example, to install VCV Rack Free version 2.6.4 using the Linux Mint installer script, type:
+For example, to install VCV Rack Free version 2.6.4, type:

 ```
-install_rack_mint.sh -v 2.6.4
+install_rack_free.sh -v 2.6.4
 ```

 and press ENTER.

-The scripts *do not* check for version correctness before trying to download a VCV Rack Free distribution, so... make sure you type an available version.
+The script *does not* check for version correctness before trying to download a VCV Rack Free distribution, so... make sure you type an available version.

 ## My distro is too old!
-The scripts are incompatible!
+The script is incompatible!

 - Several options:

   - You could... update your distro.

-  - You can also adjust the script.
+  - You can also adjust the script, it is written to be clear and user friendly.

-    If you take this route, make sure you share it with us using a suitable name such as "install_rack_fedora_old.sh" or somesuch.
+    If you take this route, please, make sure you share your changes with us!